 Tel: +44 1223 – 338062 (direct line), or +44 1223 – 338000 (Porters’ Lodge)

 Pacific Islander Visiting Fellowship Scheme

 Corpus Christi College offers Visiting Fellowships to scholars who are citizens of the Pacific Island nations and also those residents in the French Pacific territories (i.e. Melanesia, Micronesia, Polynesia) but excluding citizens of USA, New Zealand and Australia.
 The Fellowship is offered to those who wish to spend six or seven weeks in the summer in Cambridge.
 Applicants must be engaged in teaching or research at a University (but not necessarily in the Pacific).
 Assistance towards the cost of travel to and from the UK may be available from the Macdonald-Milne Bursary.
-Anyone eligible for a Pacific Islander Visiting Fellowship may apply, by 31 January for a Fellowship in the following summer, by writing an application letter to the Master, attaching CV, research proposal and (where appropriate) the name and contact address of the research colleague in Cambridge, sending it to email@example.com.
+If you would like to apply for a Pacific Islander Visiting Fellowship please write an application letter to the Master and include your CV and research proposal and send it to firstname.lastname@example.org.